kassisdion/Raytracer/README.md

 raytracer
 =========

-Raytracer from epitech project
+## A simple Raytracer in c

-compilation :
+### compilation :
-use Make into get the "classical" version or Make Bonus into get the complete version.
+* use the "make" command without any option into build the "classical" version
+* Use the "make Bonus" command into build build the complete version (require GTK).

-needed :
+### Requirement :
-the mlx library into compile the classical version gtk into compile the bonus
+* the "mlx library" (from Epitech) into compile the classical version
+* GTK into compile the bonus

-usation :
+### Usage :
 ./rt your_scene (or use ./rt config/[0-9] into see the sample)

-for more information :
+### for more information :
-man ./man/raytracer
+* man ./man/raytracer
-man ./man/generaytracer
+* man ./man/generaytracer